 What is street photography?
-Simply said it is a type of photography that is done in the streets, usually in cities, but can really be practiced anywhere.
-A lot of emphasis is placed on documenting human interaction with the urban environment.
+Simply said it is a type of photography that is done in the streets, usually in cities, but can really be practised anywhere.
+A lot of emphases is placed on documenting human interaction with the urban environment.
 That said Street Photography does not necessarily require people.
 It can target the environment, different forms/shapes, interactions with light, and even the built environment.
 Sometimes it can be more difficult to capture an especially compelling street image when compared to other forms of photography.
 The essential keys to success are an eye for detail, confident personality, good experience with your camera and a good pair of walking shoes!
 Because you will walk, a lot!

 Understand photography laws in your country

 So we have to start with the boring, but important stuff.
 Do you understand the local photography laws?
-To avoid drama while out shooting it is best to be aware of what you can and cant do before heading out.
+To avoid drama while out shooting it is best to be aware of what you can and can’t do before heading out.
 Without that, you could find yourself in a world of trouble.
 Here is a link to a wiki page with a list of local photography laws for different areas of the world.

 Tools for the shoot